 Treatment

-Treatment depends entirely on the root cause.
+Treatment depends entirely on identifying and addressing the root cause.

 1. Medication Management